xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 When using the dial-out method, no router certificate is required.
 When using the dial-in method, routers are seen as telemetry servers as the collector initiate the TLS session, therefore certificates are required on the routers.
 The Telegraf certificate may also be required for the dial-in method when mutual authentication is used.
 It provides authentication of the collector connecting to the routers.
 It prevents a potential rogue collector that would be able to collect data on the routers.
 {: .notice--info}

 1. First, the private key for the routers certificate must be created.
-A passphrase is requested for encrypting the key
     <div class="highlighter-rouge">
     <pre class="highlight">
     <code>
-    cisco@server1:/home/cisco# <span style="background-color:yellow">openssl genrsa -aes256 -out routers.lab.key 2048</span>
+    cisco@server1:/home/cisco# <span style="background-color:yellow">openssl genrsa -out routers.lab.key 2048</span>
     Generating RSA private key, 2048 bit long modulus (2 primes) ........................+++++
     .............................+++++
     e is 65537 (0x010001)
-    Enter pass phrase for routers.lab.key:
-    Verifying - Enter pass phrase for routers.lab.key: root@vxr8000:/home/cisco/telemetry_docker#
+    root@vxr8000:/home/cisco/telemetry_docker#
     </code>
     </pre>
     </div>

-2. A certificate signing request (CSR) needs to be created with the private key in order to request the certificate to the CA. A configuration file is used to generate the CSR, notice that a wildcard (\*) is used in the common name (CN) field.
+2. A certificate signing request (CSR) needs to be created with the private key in order to request the certificate to the CA. A configuration file is used to generate the CSR, notice that a wildcard (\*) is used in the Common Name (CN) field.
     <div class="highlighter-rouge">
     <pre class="highlight">
     <code>